juancabe/sensor-proyect/sensor-server/README.md

 - [ ] Try to refactor DB to LazyLock<Mutex<...>> or something to share a DbConn on the state (maybe no)
 - [x] Impose restrictions on user-input fields
 - [ ] Test Api... types and Poisoning Middleware better
+- [ ] Transform other api-input types into Validated types

 ## Main dependencies